Koto Gadang: How to Visit the Great Wall and Silversmiths Village

 Scaling a Great Wall of China replica to reach a tiny silversmiths village in west Sumatra isn’t exactly an everyday activity.
+However, that’s exactly what you can expect when visiting Koto Gadang from Bukittinggi.

+This small village is located just a short drive away from Bukittinggi, one of west Sumatra’s largest cities.
 Best visited in one day or an afternoon, you can reach it by hiking the Great Wall of Koto Gadang over the Sianok Canyon.

+Koto Gadang has produced a long list of notable Indonesian figures who fought for Indonesian independence under Dutch colonial rule.
 However, it’s best known for its traditional silversmiths, who produce intricate silver Minangkabau models and some of the finest jewellery in Indonesia.

 It also has one of the largest mosques in Indonesia, built in traditional Minangkabau style.